memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 ### Data Model

 For our tutorial, we will be using the Cora dataset.
-The dataset consists of 2708 scientific publications classified into one of seven classes where each class represents the subject of the publication.
+The dataset consists of 2708 scientific papers classified into one of seven classes where each class represents the subject of the paper.
 5429 links represent citation.
-Even though the original dataset is a directed graph we will ignore the edge direction.
+Even though the original dataset is a directed graph, we will ignore the edge direction.

-Each publication is defined with a 0/1 word vector where each field of the vector represents the absence/presence of the corresponding word from the dictionary which consists of 1433 unique words.
+Each paper is defined with a 0/1 word vector where each field of the vector represents the absence/presence of the corresponding word from the dictionary, which consists of 1433 unique words.

 ### Importing the Snapshot